LLM Degree Requirements

 - At least 24 credit hours with a grade point average of 2.0 or better.
 Students can complete the degree in either two or three semesters.
 The Immigration and Naturalization Service requires that students studying under an F1 or J1 visa maintain full-time enrollment (8 credits) during the normal academic year (fall and spring semesters).
 Students may choose an area of specialization in which 12 of the 24 credits are designated towards a specific concentration.
 More information on areas of specialization.

 - Required Courses: During their first semester, graduates of non-common law programs are required to take American Legal Institutions, a two-part class that covers substantive U.S. law (2 credits) and Legal Research and Writing (2 credits).
 These courses introduce students to the U.S. legal system and U.S. legal writing.

-- LLM Writing Requirement: To qualify for graduation, all LL.M. candidates must complete 2 research papers that demonstrate a high degree of skill in legal scholarship and writing.
-These papers may be written in connection with a WCL course or seminar or through an independent study writing project under the supervision of a WCL faculty member.
+- Research Track: LLM candidates in the Research Track must complete 2 research papers that demonstrate a high degree of skill in legal scholarship and writing.
+These papers may be written for a WCL course or through an independent study writing project under the supervision of a WCL faculty member.
 Papers must be at least 20 pages long.
 The research papers completed for the Legal Research and Writing component of American Legal Institutions (LAW-580-002) constitute one of the required research papers.
 If a student chooses to specialize there may be additional requirements for the specialization.
 Students should speak to their academic advisor about the specialization requirements.